C-elegans-VNC/VNC-Dist/README.md

 # Installation and Usage

-This pipeline is compatible with Python 3.9 - 3.12 and nd can be easily installed for running SAM-Plus and VNC-Quant.
+This pipeline supports Python 3.9–3.12 and can be easily installed to run SAM-Plus and VNC-Quant.